ImpactDevelopment/ImpactIssues/Optifine.md

 you will need java on your system to do so

 ## Navigate to your .minecraft folder
-if you dont know where it probably is in `%appdata%/.minecraft` (for windows) press win+r and paste that or paste it in window explore and hit enter
+if you don't know where it probably is in `%appdata%/.minecraft` (for windows) press win+r and paste that or paste it in window explore and hit enter

 ## Copying the optifine file